-Microtia is a rare congenital condition that affects approximately one in every 8,000-10,000 babies born in the U.S. Microtia rates are slightly higher in other parts of the world, and thanks to his reputation for excellence and comprehensive treatment, Dr. Tahiri works with patients from around the globe.
+Microtia is a rare congenital condition that affects approximately one in every 8,000-10,000 babies born in the U.S. Microtia rates are slightly higher in other parts of the world, and thanks to their reputation for excellence and comprehensive treatment, Dr. Reinisch and Dr. Tahiri work with patients from around the globe.
 Microtia surgery is designed to address both external ear deformity and inner ear canal deficiency.
-By using a patient’s own tissue, Dr. Tahiri can create a new ear structure.
-He also works with a top otologist, Dr. Roberson, who can surgically create or correct the ear canal to improve hearing.
+By using a patient’s own tissue, Dr. Reinisch and Dr. Tahiri can create a new ear structure.
+They also work with a top otologist, Dr. Roberson, who can surgically create or correct the ear canal to improve hearing.

 The purpose of outer ear reconstruction is the restoration of craniofacial balance by creating an aesthetically pleasing, symmetric and long-lasting pinna.
 Ear reconstruction should be considered an aesthetic procedure and its results should be held to the same critical standards as other cosmetic surgeries.

-During the procedure, Dr. Tahiri creates a polyethylene framework and grafts a patient’s own skin over the structure.
+Although there has been a well-established surgical microtia treatment for over 55 years, Dr. John Reinisch saw a need to create a more advanced surgical technique that could provide improved cosmetic results, and allow children to receive treatment with less discomfort and at an earlier age.
+In 1991, he introduced a newer technique, known as MEDPOR® ear reconstruction.
+Located in Beverly Hills, patients travel to our practice from around the world to receive this advanced treatment.
+During the procedure, Dr. Reinisch and Dr. Tahiri creates a polyethylene framework and grafts a patient’s own skin over the structure.
 The safe, effective technique offers a number of benefits.
 It is suitable for patients aged three and above, and has been used to successfully treat patients in their 50’s and 60’s.
-To learn more about MEDPOR® or OMNIPORE® treatment and you or your child’s suitability for the procedure, contact Dr. Tahiri today.
+To learn more about MEDPOR® or OMNIPORE® treatment and you or your child’s suitability for the procedure, contact Dr. Reinisch or Dr. Tahiri today.